Hoyasumii/bee-movie/README.md

 No. Yes.
 No. Do it.
 I can't.

 How should I start it?
-"You like ja
+"You like jaz